Sashité for Developers

 Piece Attribute QPI Encoding Examples

-Side PIN case C:K = First player, C:k = Second player
+Side SIN & PIN cases C:K = First player, c:k = Second player

-State PIN prefix modifier S:+P = Enhanced, C:-P = Diminished
+State PIN state modifier S:+S = Enhanced, C:-P = Diminished

-Important: The SIN and PIN components encode their respective attributes independently.
-The SIN component indicates which style governs the piece, while the PIN component handles type, side, and state according to PIN specification rules.
+Important: The SIN and PIN components encode their respective attributes independently through direct assignment.
+The SIN component indicates which style governs the piece, while the PIN component handles name, side, and state according to PIN specification rules.

 Component Relationship

-QPI treats SIN and PIN as independent components connected by a colon separator:
+QPI treats SIN and PIN as independently assigned components connected by a colon separator:

 Cross-Reference Constraint

-While the components are syntactically independent, there is a semantic constraint: the style identified by the SIN component must be associated with the same player as indicated by the PIN case.
+While the components are assigned independently, there is a semantic constraint: the style identified by the SIN component must be associated with the same player as indicated by the PIN case.
 This ensures consistency between style assignment and piece ownership.

 Valid combinations: